GautamPenna/GPSAT/README.md

 GPSAT GUI exists to fix that.
 It brings the most common sequence analysis tasks — searching databases, aligning sequences, and visualizing results — into one simple desktop app.
 No coding required.

-It is also designed with **classrooms in mind**.
-Students can export their results as a `.vgat` file and hand them in.
-Instructors can load all submissions at once and compare them side by side.
-This makes VGAT useful as both a research tool and a teaching companion.

 ---

 ## Features